KLCC Park: Lake Symphony

-Lake Symphony is a 10,000 square meter man made lake with water fountains.
+Lake Symphony (Tasik Simfoni) is a 10,000 square meter man made lake with water fountains.
 The main fountain can shoot water up to a height of 280 metres.
 At night, there are lights, musics and fountains daily.

 Jogging Track and Footpath

 A 1.3 km. long jogging track is covered with EPDM, a special rubberised material for comfort and safety.
 Rest areas are provided along interconnecting footpaths and numbered on the local map.

 Ornamental Water Features

 Various waterfalls, fountains, cascade and reflecting pools are scattered around the park.

 Children Playground

 A children's playground with a public pool is located on the west side of the park.

 Mosque

-KLCC Park features the As Syakirin Mosque.
+KLCC Park features the As Syakirin Mosque (Masjid Asy-Syakirin).